protocol/research-grants/RFPs/rfp-014-private-retrieval-of-data.md

 ### Application Deadline
 This RFP will be awarded in phases to accommodate iterative developmental work referencing prior designs.

 **Rolling:** we will be reviewing applications in batches corresponding to calendar months.
-Phase 1 will close on **1 March 2023** or earlier if awarded.
+Phase 1 will close on **October 1 2023 ** or earlier if awarded.

 ### Recommended team